jsinnovco/custom-multi-agent/README.md

 </h2>

 ### How to install or deploy
 Follow the quick deploy steps on the deployment guide to deploy this solution to your own Azure subscription.
+YOU MUST DO THIS STEP IN ORDER TO PROVISION THE ENVIRONMENT FIRST.

 [Click here to launch the deployment guide](./docs/DeploymentGuide.md)

+NOTE: Usually all you need to do is: from an Azure CLI terminal, run: ```az login```, choose the correct subscription and finish login.
+Then run ```azd up```
 <br/><br/>

 | [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) | [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator) |